thednp/domparser/README.md

               "children": [
                 {
                   "nodeName": "#text",
-                  "value": "This is an example."
+                  "nodeValue": "This is an example."
                 }
               ]
             },